SpLouk/splouk.github.io/_posts/2025-08-10-ai-skepticism-part-2.md

 ---

 <p class="first-paragraph">
   I wanted to write a follow-up to my <a href="{% link _posts/2025-07-06-against-easy-agi.md %}">post about AGI</a> with a second part.
 I originally wanted to just document some examples of prominent people saying or strongly implying that AGI is imminent, to convince myself and my imagined readers that this view is pervasive.
-For example, here is AI researcher, often called the "Godfather of AI", Geoffrey Hinton <a href="https://www.youtube.com/watch?v=IkdziSLYzHw">speculating about AGI while veiling this as disinterested scientific analysis</a>.
-Here is the co-founder of Anthropic <a href="https://www.youtube.com/watch?v=p8Jx4qvDoSo">speaking matter-of-factly about creating human-level AI.</a> However, I've also started to wonder if we've hit peak AI hype.</p>
+For example, here is AI researcher Geoffrey Hinton, often called the "Godfather of AI", <a href="https://www.youtube.com/watch?v=IkdziSLYzHw">speculating about AGI while veiling this as disinterested scientific analysis</a>.
+Here is the co-founder of Anthropic <a href="https://www.youtube.com/watch?v=p8Jx4qvDoSo">speaking matter-of-factly about creating human-level AI.</a> However, I've also started to wonder if we've hit peak AI hype, and I am going to write about that instead.</p>

 <!--more-->